Gardening for Wildlife

 The essentials of successful wildlife gardening are based on four things: trees, deadwood, water and variety of planting.
 Any of these features will encourage wildlife to your garden.

 The RHS has published multiple guides with expert advice on Gardening for Wildlife - from creating a pond to building a wormery.
-(Give the page a moment to load)

 The Wildlife Trusts and the RHS set up the website Wild About Gardens to celebrate wildlife gardening and to encourage people to use their gardens to take action to help support nature.
 Many of our common garden visitors – including hedgehogs, house sparrows and starlings – are increasingly under threat.
 But together we can make a difference.